Can My Employer Deduct Money from My Salary for Training or Courses?

 If you have been advised by your employer that they intend to deduct course costs from your wages, and you do not consider they have the legal basis to do so, the first step would be to object to the deduction.

-We would recommend that any objection is done by way of a written statement.
-In the statement you should set out the reasons you consider there is no legal basis to deduct the course costs, including an explanation that you have not been provided with clear and detailed documentation concerning the deduction.
+We would recommend that any objection is done by way of a written statement or grievance.
+In the statement or grievance you should set out the reasons you consider there is no legal basis to deduct the course costs, including an explanation that you have not been provided with clear and detailed documentation concerning the deduction.
+Further information about making a complaint or raising a grievance with your employer can be found at our website at https://lincslaw.co.uk/blog/need-to-send-a-grievance-or-complaint-to-your-employer/

-If you require help or assistance in respect of deductions to your wages, please call on 01522 440512 for a free, no obligation telephone consultation.
+If you require help or assistance in respect of deductions to your wages and would like a no obligation, free consultation to discuss your situation, just complete a contact form, engage in a web chat, email contactus@lincslaw.com or call us on 01522 440512 to contact one of our team.
 Alternatively, if you would like information on how to bring an Employment Tribunal claim, please visit our website for further information https://lincslaw.co.uk/services/employees/employment-tribunal-claims/

 Jasmine Stewart